Case Study • Replacement Part • Power Wheels

 Result

 The final ABS gears restored steering function and gave the customer multiple ready-to-install spares for future wear.
-This project is a good example of how reverse engineering and functional 3D printing can extend the life of consumer products when original plastic parts wear out or are hard to replace.
+This project shows how reverse engineering and functional 3D printing can extend the life of consumer products when original plastic parts wear out or are hard to replace.

 Leave a Reply